 The last four bits (3:0) in the status byte contains FIFO BYTES AVAILABLE.
 For read operations (the R/W bit in the header byte is set to 1), the FIFO BYTES AVAILABLE field contains the number of bytes available for reading from the RX FIFO.
-For write operations (the R/W bit in the header byte is set to 0), the FIFO BYTES AVAILABLE field contains the number of bytes that can be written to the TX FIFO.
-When FIFO BYTES AVAILABLE=15.
-15 or more bytes are available/free.
+For write operations (the R/W bit in the header byte is set to 0), the FIFO BYTES AVAILABLE field contains the number of bytes that can be TX FIFO.
+When written to the FIFO BYTES AVAILABLE=15, 15 or more bytes are available/free.

-Table 23 gives a status byte summary.
+Table 20 gives a status byte summary.

-Bits Name Descript Description 7 CHIP_RDYn Stays high until power and crystal have stabilized.
+Bits Name Description 7 CHIP_RDYn Stays high until power and crystal have stabilized.
 Should always be low when using the SPI interface.
-6:4 STATE[2:0] Indicates the current main state machine mode Value State Description 000 IDLE IDLE state (Also reported for some transitional states instead of SETTLING or CALIBRATE) 001 RX Receive mode 010 TX Transmit mode 011 FSTXON Fast TX ready 100 CALIBRATE Frequency synthesizer calibration is running 101 SETTLING PLL is settling 110 RXFIFO_OVERFLOW RX FIFO has overflowed.
-Read ou useful data, then flush the FIFO with 111 TXFIFO_UNDERFLOW TX FIFO has underflowed.
-Acknowledge with SFTX 3:0 FIFO_BYTES_AVAILABLE[3:0] The num The number of bytes available in the RX FIFO or free bytes in the TX FIFO
+6:4 STATE[2:0] Indicates the current main state machine mode Value State Description IDLE IDLE state (Also reported for some transitional states instead of SETTLING or CALIBRATE) 001 RX Receive mode 010 TX Transmit mode 011 FSTXON Fast TX ready CALIBRATE Frequency synthesizer calibration is running SETTLING PLL is settling 110 RXFIFO_OVERFLOW RX FIFO has overflowed.
+Read out any useful data, then flush the FIFO with SFRX 111 TXFIFO_UNDERFLOW TX FIFO has underflowed.
+Acknowledge with SFTX 3:0 FIFO_BYTES_AVAILABLE[3:0] The number of bytes available in the RX FIFO or free bytes in the TX FIFO

-Table 23: Status Byte Summary
+Table 20: Status Byte Summary